 This is a bit beyond the scope of this blog post, but given that we have several photos of Ranger in here, I’m sure at least a few readers are curious!

 The vast majority of trains in Europe allow well-behaved companion animals on board, with varying requirements and costs (generally either free or the price of a child) based on the animal’s size, whether it’s confined in a carrier, etc.

 It’s best to check the expectations for each route in advance, but with a little planning and flexibility, your furry friends are generally welcome.

 Ranger is quite the traveler and has visited 8 countries and counting with us, many of them by train!

 Keep an eye on social norms.

-Cultural expectations around eating, talking loudly, and storing your luggage can and will vary depending on where your train travel in Europe takes you–be sure to keep an eye on what everyone else is doing to ensure you’re not inadvertently committing a faux pas.
+Cultural expectations around eating, talking loudly, and storing your luggage can and will vary depending on where your train travel in Europe takes you.

 For example, if you take a train, say, in Italy and then later in Austria as you travel Europe by train, you’ll likely notice a huge difference in the noise level on the train!